• English

 The Uniqueness of TT 57

-TT 57 is popular for its exceptional relief quality and for the historical significance of the many texts and scenes which describe iKng Sed’s festival.
-Many agricultural scenes decorating the tomb are associated with the main function of Khaemhat, which included agricultural produce control and its safe storage and distribution.
+TT 57 is famous for its exceptional relief quality and the historical significance of the many texts and scenes describing iKng Sed's festival.
+Many agricultural scenes decorating the tomb are associated with the primary function of Khaemhat, which included agricultural produce control and its safe storage and distribution.
 The market scene is also an unusual representation of the tombs of the New Kingdom.
-Even though similarities in representations can be noted, the peculiarities in Khaemhat's tomb are many and what makes this unique.
-TT57 can help Egyptologists in learning more about commerce in the ancient Egyptian era.
+Even though similarities in representations can be noted, the peculiarities in Khaemhat's tomb are many, and what makes this unique.
+TT57 can help Egyptologists learn more about commerce in the ancient Egyptian era.

 Khaemhat was the superintendent of the Granaries during an era when Egypt’s art was at its peak.
 This is why the tomb has such impressive reliefs.

-There were some items found near the tomb TT 57 which included a wood and stone shawabti, a bronze spearhead, a shawabti box, and a Ptah-Sokar-Osiris figure.
-Also, three rock steles were found in the tomb, one was Khaemhat and the other two depicted the names of Pedamen and Khonsuiuefankh.
+Some items near tomb TT 57 included a wood and stone shawabti, a bronze spearhead, a shawabti box, and a Ptah-Sokar-Osiris figure.
+Three rock steles were also found in the tomb; one was Khaemhat, and the other two depicted the names of Pedamen and Khonsuiuefankh.

-The Khaemhat tomb is now open to the public and can be visited from 6 am till 4 pm during the winter season and the ticket to this can be easily bought at the ticket office which gives entry into the other tombs as well, those of Ramose and Userhet.
+The Khaemhat tomb is now open to the public and can be visited from 6 am to 4 pm during the winter season, and the ticket to this can be easily bought at the ticket office, which gives entry into the other tombs as well those of Ramose and Userhet.

 • Egypt consultant